MT-ND4: Clinical significance

-MT-ND4 is one of five SNPs associated with age-related macular degeneration (AMD) in Mexican Americans.
+MT-ND4 contains one of five mitochondrial single-nucleotide polymorphisms (SNPs) associated with age-related macular degeneration (AMD) in Mexican Americans, mt12007.

 Leber's hereditary optic neuropathy (LHON) correlates with a mutation in the MT-ND4 gene in multiple families.
 The mutation at codon 340 results in the elimination of an Sfa NI site by the conversion of a highly conserved arginine to a histidine.
 This provides a simple diagnostic test by which to identify LHON, a maternally inherited disease that results in optic nerve degeneration and cardiac dysrythmia.

 Amino acid changes in MT-ND4, MT-ND5 and MT-ATP8 resulting from mutations at the 11994, 8502 and 13,231 bp of mtDNA are significantly correlated in mesial temporal lobe epilepsy (MTLE) patients with hippocampal sclerosis.
 The 11994 C>T mutation to the MT-ND4 gene results in a Thr to Ile shift at the 412 position.
 Genome analysis has never been used in MTLE cases and could provide another diagnostic method in the disease.

 MT-ND4 is downregulated in cystic fibrosis, a disease that results from mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) channel.